-This delicious homemade soup is best to be served right away.
+This delicious homemade Instant Pot French Onion Soup is best to be served right away.
 Add some cheese on top, and use a fresh baguette for dipping.
-Also, it’s best to use cheeses which have some sharpness to them such as Gruyere or aged Beemster.
+Also, it’s best to use cheeses that have some sharpness to them such as Gruyère or aged Beemster.

 How to store Instant Pot French Onion Soup: